ticofab/ticofab.github.io/open-source/index.md

 * **[GestureMatch](https://github.com/ticofab/gesturematch)**
 * **[CloudMatch Android SDK](https://github.com/ticofab/cloudmatch_android_sdk)**

-CloudMatch is my own startup.
-It enables device-to-device communication using hand gestures like Pinch and Swipe.
+[CloudMatch](http://cloudmatch.io) is my own startup, and GestureMatch is the open source engine that powers it.
+The idea is to enable device-to-device communication using hand gestures like Pinch and Swipe.

 ![Swipe example]({{site.url}}/assets/swipe.png)